Hey, everybody, it is Motivational Monday!

 There is nothing worse than a meathead who only trains his chest and never trains his back.
 This leads to having an incomplete physique and muscular imbalances.

-Agonist supersets are fantastic for when you want to take the pump to Defcon 1!
+Agonist supersets are fantastic for when you want to take the local muscular pump to Defcon 1!

 The benefits of the barbell hip thrust and the Romanian deadlift (RDL) are well-known.
 They are the two most powerful barbell movements you can use to build your backside.